PassFort/integration-docs/source/includes/_02-passfort-data-structure.html.md

 # Data Structure

-PassFort structures data on individuals and company entities in a standard format throughout the product.
-Additionally, many types of data structure are common across different checks
+PassFort structures data on individual and company entities in a standard format throughout the product.
+Additionally, many data structure types are common across different checks.

 ## Check input